kelson8/FlaskWeb/README.md

 * https://docs.docker.com/get-docker/
 1. First rename the .env.example to .env
 2. Modify the .env file to have your database info and secret key
+3. Copy the .env file to the `data` folder
-3. Then change the network and volumes in the docker-compose.yml
+4. Then change the network and volumes in the docker-compose.yml
-4. To start: docker-compose up -d
+5. To start: docker-compose up -d

 ## Modifying the site
 This website now uses a template system for videos [video_template.html](https://github.com/kelson8/FlaskWeb/blob/main/data/templates/video_template.html), and for the base index.html [_base.html](https://github.com/kelson8/FlaskWeb/blob/main/data/templates/_base.html)